Orcomp/Orcomp/Orc/Docs/Interval.md

 EndPoints can be inclusive or exclusive of their value.
 EndPoints can also represent +/- infinity by specidying double.PositiveInfinity or double.NegativeInfinity

+# Interval<DateTime> and DateInterval

+The difference between an Interval<DateTime> and a DateInterval is that the former has both end point inclusive, whereas DateInterval has the min end point inclusive and the max end point exclusive.

 # Links